DocumentWDP-9a

 • Keys in diags MUST be CompactID format (5 alphanumeric characters)

-• MAY include optional namespace and namespace_hash fields
+• MAY include optional namespace and namespace_hash fields for documentation

 • MUST NOT include namespaces index field